Hey y’all. My name’s Harrison and I’m a photojournalist based somewhere between Pennsylvania and the nation’s capital.

 Lee Filters Big Stopper 10-stop ND Filter – A recent addition to my landscape gear.
 This has let me do two-minute exposures in daylight, which is super cool.
 I’m excited to find creative ways to use this in my photojournalism work.

 Rode VideoMic Pro – I don’t often shoot way too much video, but this is a definite must if you need higher quality audio while shooting run-and-gun style.

 SanDisk Extreme Portable 1 TB SSD – My primary mobile work drive.
 I dump my full raw takes onto here from the cards, and then copy selects over to my laptop’s primary drive to edit, which immediately provides me with two separate back-ups of my raw files on top of the memory cards themselves.

 SanDisk Extreme Pro memory cards – So many kinds now, 128GB CF Express Type B, 64GB SD UHS-II, 64GB CFast 2.0, 64GB SD UHS-I, 64GB CompactFlash.
-Lots of different memory cards.
+Lots of different memory cards (read our guide).

 ProGrade Digital CFexpress Type B and SD UHS-II Dual-Slot Memory Card Reader – This is the card reader you want to pick up if you buy the R5.
 It has both the CF Express card slot and a UHS-II SD card slot.
 It’s also slightly magnetic, which helps it stick to your laptop while working remotely in the field.

 WD 8TB Elements Desktop USB 3.0 External Hard Drive – I have four of these for my archives, two in Pennsylvania and two in Washington DC to give me double-redundancy of files after I move them off my work drive and laptop drive.